petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 #### Session concept
 This layer use the concept of **session data**, a session representing "all states & information" for a `Commands` class instance, from its creation until it is destroyed.

-The concept allow to uses multiple commands (chain commands) in a session, without need of repeating / specifying parameters send to last command process.
+The concept allow to use multiple commands (chain commands) in a session, without need of repeating / specifying parameters send to last command process.
 This is useful to avoid re-requesting end users for parametrs entry in a *web application* or *console session application* (ie, start command and execute multimple commands at a dedicated prompt until a "quit" or similar command).

 #### Layer organization
 This layer consist of the following clases: